-A pushmobile is a boy powered go-cart.
+A pushmobile is a youth-powered go-cart.
 Cub Scout dens make their own pushmobile.
-Six boys work together as a team to push their pushmobile through the course to the finish line at this annual district event.
+Six Cub Scouts work together as a team to push their pushmobile through the course to the finish line at this annual district event.

 ||Check-in and car inspection

 ||One adult from each team and parents of any individual Cub Scouts who need a team should meet at the start line

 Please designate one adult to register/check-in at the registration table for the entire den, and one adult to take the car through inspection.
 The rest of the team should meet in the pit area for each rank.
 One adult from pre-registered teams must still check-in to pick up patches.